z0lope0z/secscan/README.md

 # Requirements
-quay.io repository can be changed by setting the environment variable

-`QUAY_API_ENDPOINT`

-default is set as `https://quay.io/api/v1`

 Please install required libraries by running
 ```
 pip install -r requirements.txt
 ```

+# Configuration
+quay.io repository can be changed by setting the environment variable `QUAY_API_ENDPOINT`

+default is set as `https://quay.io/api/v1`

 # Running the script